iluvgirlswithglasses/github-pages/_posts/2023-12-27-fav-metal-album.md

 When it comes to rock, they redefine rock their own.
 Their guitarist?
 Phenomenal.
 I'm talking hair-raising, goosebump-inducing talent.
 Quoted from a comment of the video below, *"Faai (Fai?
 Phai?) is one of the goats in the toho guitar scene.
 Versatily, groove, timing, chops, man got it all.
 Sooo many good and unique tracks."* the guitarist of xi-on is literally a sight to behold.

 But it's not just about individual talent.
 What really sets xi-on apart from the rock world is their exceptional coordination as a band.
 It's like... they share a single heartbeat.
-Faai is already an phenomenal soloist; yet whenever Faai goes off on a solo, the whole band elevates him to even another level.
+Faai is already a phenomenal soloist; yet whenever Faai goes off on a solo, the whole band elevates him to even the next f!@#ing level.
 It's electric, it's energizing, and it gives me goosebumps every single time.

 Check them out to see what I mean: [Best of Faai (彩音 〜xi-on〜)](https://www.youtube.com/watch?v=01TECJ-c_OE)